varunbpatil/varunbpatil.github.io/_posts/2018-01-09-coursera_video_downloader.md

     handle.close()
 {% endhighlight %}

 This is the main video download code.
-The for loop before this just creates a list of lecture videos to download for that week.
+The for loop before this just creates a list of lecture videos to download for ~~that week~~ the entire course.
 In this for loop, we actually download the videos.
 This particular step `requires user intervention` which is detailed below.